AlejandroVC67/HealthMonitor.github.io/README.md

 # Terms and Conditions

 TERMS OF SERVICE
-Last Updated: 01-10-2025
+Last Updated: 12-10-2025
 ## 1. Acceptance of Terms
-By downloading, installing, or using the HealthCloud mobile application ('App'), you agree to be bound by these Terms of Service ('Terms').
+By downloading, installing, or using the Meddy mobile application ('App'), you agree to be bound by these Terms of Service ('Terms').
 If you do not agree to these Terms, please do not use the App.

 ## 2. Description of Service
-HealthCloud is a personal medical records management application that allows you to securely store, organize, and manage medical information for yourself and your family members.
+Meddy is a personal medical records management application that allows you to securely store, organize, and manage medical information for yourself and your family members.
 The App provides features for categorizing medical records by body parts, medical tags, and includes photo and document attachment capabilities.

 ## 3. Data Storage and Privacy
 Your medical data is stored securely in your personal iCloud account using Apple's CloudKit technology.
 This means: